unraid/docs/docs/unraid-os/getting-started/set-up-unraid/create-your-bootable-media.md

   2. Extract the ZIP contents to the USB device.
   3. Confirm that the files have been copied.

-:::note If you need UEFI boot:
+:::note If you need %%UEFI|uefi%% boot:
 Rename the `EFI` directory to `-EFI`.
 :::